Transfer of Credit

 - Students must complete the form “Transfer of Graduate Credit towards Doctoral Degree.”

 - The courses must have been completed with a “B” (3.0) or better.
+Degrees awarded from a Professional School with selected grading systems such as pass/fail must have been completed with a grade of “Pass” or better.

 - Coursework cannot be used in another degree program.